DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

 sudo service apache2 restart
 ```

-The web server will serve "Page Not Found" since the Hugo project is empty.
+Access the website with the domain name using a browser.
+Note that, the web server will serve "Page Not Found" since the Hugo project is still empty.